 How to set up Facebook Offline Conversions

 There are different ways you can set up your Facebook Offline Conversions.
-You can set it up through the offline event manager, use a Facebook partner such as Leadsbridge integrations or use the Facebook API.
-But before we proceed, there are things you need to set up Facebook Offline Conversions.
-Check them out below.
+You can set it up through the offline event manager, the Facebook API, or, for the best performance, use a Facebook partner such as LeadsBridge integrations.
+However, a few factors must be considered before setting up Facebook Offline Conversions.

 1. Offline event customer data sets

-Before you can use the offline event tool, you need your customers’ details such as the customer’s name, email, and conversion data (i.e. purchases, appointments, and phone calls) for Facebook to see.
-To get this information, you need to export the transaction history from your CRM, text or CSV file.
+Before you can use the offline event tool, you need to gather your customers’ details, such as the customer’s name, email, and conversion data (i.e., purchases, appointments, and phone calls) for Facebook to see.
+To get this information, you have to export the transaction history from your CRM, text, or CSV file.
 If you don’t have those file formats, you can copy and paste the data.
-If you use a POS, you could also export the details.
+In the case of using a POS, you could also export the details.

-Your file must contain four specific handlers such as
+Your file must contain four specific info criteria, including:

 - The event time: This is the time the offline conversion took place.

-- The currency: The currency you receive from the value such as USD for U.S Dollars
+- The currency: The currency you receive from the value i.e., USD for U.S Dollars.

 Facebook allows you to add up to 17 identifiers in your set of converters.
 This includes the name, surname, email address, phone number, postcode, city, state, country, etc.